codyskidmore/WebTraffic/README.md

 # WebTraffic
 A project to help aggregate web server logs and consolidate information.
 Currently it gets all websites and processes their logs in parallel.
 I plan to switch this to processing log files in parallel which I believe to be more efficient.

+The main feature of this repository is to demonstrate parallel processing data (see [IisLogService](https://github.com/codyskidmore/WebTraffic/blob/master/Application/cd.Application.Iis/IisLogService.cs#L36)).

 The plan is to start with support for IIS.
 Abstract the details into a provider.
 Then add support for more web servers.

 Upcoming goals: